biell/alti-server/README.md

     Send a private message to `player`.
 You do not have to be friends with `player` to do so, but they can disable messaging with the `/mesg No` command.
 Abusers will be banned.

+  * **/vote modify ?? ??**<br>
+    This command is used to modify add-on scripts.
+Any add-on script may watch for this command and do whatever it needs to with the arguments.

 ### Extended Commands for Admins and Map makers